liteman/liteman.github.io/_posts/2018-02-26-Micro Corruption Walkthrough (A Series).markdown

 ![pass_in_memory]({{"/assets/images/password_in_memory_dump.PNG" | absolute_url }})

-The break-point is hit and at the memory location 0x2400 ascii characters are found.
+The break-point is hit and, at the memory location 0x2400, ascii characters are found.
 ASCII strings are terminated by a null character \x00 - so I will copy all the bytes leading up to the first \x00 starting at #0x2400:

 **/=:lp..**